 Hotel Nikko Nara

 The staff at the Hotel Nikko Nara strive to cater to your every need, and they provide a wide range of services to guests.
-You get the greatest number of amenities included in your room compared to any other hotel in the city.
+You get the greatest number of amenities included in your room compared to any other property in the city.

-When you first enter the lobby of the Hotel Nikko Nara, you may think that you’re in a luxury 5-star hotel with its marble flooring and a two-storey ceiling.
+When you first enter the lobby of the Hotel Nikko Nara, you may think that you’re in a luxury 5-star with its marble flooring and a two-storey ceiling.
 After you get in the rooms, you begin to see why the rates are so reasonable.

-The rooms are compact but the Hotel Nikko makes up for it with beautiful mountain or city views and the variety of services & conveniences available.
+The rooms are compact but the Nikko makes up for it with beautiful mountain or city views and the variety of services & conveniences available.
 You can store your possessions in a locked safety deposit box, have your hair done at the on-site salon or let the kids play in the family room for a little breather.

 Hotel Fujita Nara